ajaykumar4/home-lab/README.md

 1. Install Talos:

    📍 _It might take a while for the cluster to be setup (10+ minutes is normal).
-During which time you will see a variety of error messages like: "couldn't get current server API group list," "error: no matching resources found", etc. **This is a normal.** If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before trying again_
+During which time you will see a variety of error messages like: "couldn't get current server API group list," "error: no matching resources found", etc. 'Ready' will remain "False" as no CNI is deployed yet. **This is a normal.** If this step gets interrupted, e.g. by pressing <kbd>Ctrl</kbd> + <kbd>C</kbd>, you likely will need to [reset the cluster](#-reset) before trying again_

     ```sh
     task bootstrap:talos